IBM/iot-device-trend-analysis/README.md

 #### Code Structure

 This web application is built using Python Flask framework.
-The repo consists of Python functions to retrieve the JSON data from Cloudant DB, and Javascript frontend to use the Plotly-js library.
+The repo consists of Python functions to retrieve the JSON data from Cloudant DB, and Javascript frontend to use the Plotly.js library.
 Here we'll give a summary of the code files in the repo.

 * `run.py`:  This routes the pages on the web application and manages all the `GET` and `POST` commands made using Ajax on the Javascript scripts.
-These calls will then call the respective functions in `plotData` or `dataset` library to return the requested data to the web frontend.
+These calls will then call the respective functions in `plotdata` or `dataset` library to return the requested data to the web frontend.

-* `plotData.py`:  This library contains functions that pulls  data from Cloudant DB through API call and parses the data according to the function and input.
+* `plotdata.py`:  This library contains functions that pulls  data from Cloudant DB through API call and parses the data according to the function and input.
 These functions will return a list of JSON objects, where each object will have `timeStamp` field and data fields that we are interested in plotting.
 This library includes functions such as `Device_data_across_days` which pull raw data per device id for a start and end date, and `Hourly_stats_trends` which will create a JSON to plot the hourly stats and trends

 For example the JSON object for `Device_data_across_days` will be as follow with the raw data:
 ```